-Stick to brands you know and trust, and always look for certification that the oils are safe and toxic free.
+Stick to brands you know and trust, and always look for certification that the oils are safe and toxic-free.

 What About You?

-Do you use Essential Oils for fighting illness or for building your immune system?
-Do you have any tips for my readers?
+Do you use essential oils for fighting an illness or for building your immune system?
+I would love to hear from you.

 101 Ways To Use Your Essential Oils